-16. Expectations for Student Conduct
+15. Expectations for Student Conduct

-16.1.
+15.1.
 Student conduct is governed by the university's policies, as explained in the Office of Student Conduct: Information and Regulations.

-17. Academic Honesty
+16. Academic Honesty

-- 17.1.
+- 16.1.
 Students are expected to do their own work.
 Individuals are expected to be the sole source of their code.
 We use software designed to find similarities between programs.
 Each individual's program is compared to every other individual's program to find similarities.
-Please, do you own work. - 17.2.
+Please, do you own work. - 16.2.
 Programming assignments present unique challenges for graders.
 It is often difficult for a grader to distinguish between legitimate help and plagiarism.
 Therefore, it is sometimes possible to get a good score without really understanding what you have handed in.
-Understanding is the real point of the class. - 17.3.
+Understanding is the real point of the class. - 16.3.
 Honesty is absolutely essential in order for learning to take place.
-It will form the foundation of your professional integrity in your career. - 17.4.
+It will form the foundation of your professional integrity in your career. - 16.4.
 If you are having trouble with an assignment, you are encouraged to discuss it with other students, TAs, the instructor, or anyone else who will listen, but don't just have someone else tell you how to solve the problem!
 If other students ask you for help, don't just let them copy your work!
 It is possible to discuss problems without plagiarizing.
-One of the best methods of debugging is to explain your solution to someone else. - 17.5.
+One of the best methods of debugging is to explain your solution to someone else.

+- 16.5.
 If you get help from, give help to, or work together with someone, you must (in the program header block) list that person as a collaborator and describe the help.
 Programs that are very similar will be subjected to review unless both programs indicate that they were produced collaboratively.
 We use plagiarism-detection software to check your code against the code from other students.
-It is quite sophisticated and can easily see through variable name changes and formatting differences. - 17.6.
+It is quite sophisticated and can easily see through variable name changes and formatting differences. - 16.6.
 If you get help from printed or online sources, you must cite your references.
-Failure to do this results in me filing an Academic Dishonesty form, and you getting a zero on the assignment. - 17.7.
+Failure to do this results in me filing an Academic Dishonesty form, and you getting a zero on the assignment. - 16.7.
 If you are found in violation of any of the above policies, whether you are the giver or receiver of help, you will receive a zero on the assignment or fail the course (instructor's discretion).
 The academic dishonesty charge will be documented and sent to your school's dean and the Office of Student Conduct.
-The first offense results in a warning; the second offense results in an academic dishonesty charge on your transcript, a disciplinary hearing, and possible expulsion. - 17.8.
+The first offense results in a warning; the second offense results in an academic dishonesty charge on your transcript, a disciplinary hearing, and possible expulsion. - 16.8.
 The bottom line is: Each student is expected to understand all aspects of the programs s/he submits for credit.

-18. Academic Integrity
+17. Academic Integrity

-- 18.1.
+- 17.1.
 Students are expected to comply with all regulations pertaining to academic honesty.
-For further information, visit Avoiding Academic Dishonesty, or contact the office of Student Conduct and Mediation at 541-737-3656. - 18.1.1.
+For further information, visit Avoiding Academic Dishonesty, or contact the office of Student Conduct and Mediation at 541-737-3656. - 17.1.1.
 OAR 576-015-0020 (2) Academic or Scholarly Dishonesty:

-Academic or Scholarly Dishonesty is defined as an act of deception in which a Student seeks to claim credit for the work or effort of another person, or uses unauthorized materials or fabricated information in any academic work or research, either through the Student's own efforts or the efforts of another.
+Academic or Scholarly Dishonesty is defined as an act of deception in which a Student seeks to claim credit for the work or effort of another person, or uses unauthorized materials or fabricated information in any academic work or research, either through the Student's own efforts or the efforts of another. - 17.2.
+Academic Dishonesty cases are handled initially by the academic units, following the process outlined in the University's Academic Dishonesty Report Form, and will also be referred to SCCS for action under these rules.

-18.2.
-It includes: